klipspringr/wordle-cli/README.md

 ### Config file

 To tweak the terminal colours and other variables, copy `config.ini.defaults` to `config.ini` and uncomment and edit the relevant lines.
-Colours are specified using ECMA-48 Select Graphic Rendition codes ([example]((https://i.stack.imgur.com/6otvY.png))).
+Colours are specified using ECMA-48 Select Graphic Rendition codes ([cheat sheet](https://i.stack.imgur.com/6otvY.png)).